aohorodnyk/aohorodnyk.com/content/post/2022-05-08-universal-time-marshaljson.md

 ---
-title: "Unversal time UnmarshalJSON implementation"
+title: "Universal time UnmarshalJSON implementation"
 description: "The final implementation for the unviersal time parser that implements the UnmarshalJSON interface"
 author: "Anton Ohorodnyk"
 date: "2022-05-08T13:01:24-07:00"